SquareMan/xenosaga/README.md

 For Ubunutu 22.04 LTS:

-1. Add 32-bit architecture and packages `dpkg --add-architecture i386 && apt-get update && apt-get install -y libc6:i386`
+1. Add 32-bit architecture and packages. `dpkg --add-architecture i386 && apt-get update && apt-get install -y libc6:i386`
-1. Install python dependencies: `python3 -m pip install -U -r requirements.txt`
+1. Install python dependencies. `python3 -m pip install -U -r requirements.txt`

 ### Project Setup

 1. Extract `SLUS_204.69` from the game disc and place it in the `iso/` folder.
-1. Configure and build `./configure.py --clean && ninja`
+1. Configure and build. `./configure.py --clean && ninja`

 ### Objdiff Setup

 The configuration script generates an `objdiff.json` file.
 To setup objdiff for the project:

-1. Copy a successfull build to the `expected` folder. `cp -r build/ expected/`
+1. Copy a successful build to the `expected` folder. `cp -r build/ expected/`
-1. Open the project folder in objdiff
+1. Open the project folder in objdiff.